masonmedia/plotly_email_demo/README.md

 Images are hosted on gh-pages and are accessible for email clients.

-Dark mode version is accessible via dark mode link in the footer.
+Dark mode version is available at `dark.html`.

 Parcel bundler was used for development.

-Email was tested in gmail, hotmail, outlook clients.
+Email was tested in gmail, hotmail, outlook clients, on MacOS desktop and iOS iPhone.